kolavennusai2006-cpu/CityPulse/README.md

 Source Health
 Timestamp Consistency

-This helps prevent incomplete or abnormal source data from directly producing misleading civic conclusions.
+This helps reduce the effect of incomplete or abnormal source data.

 3. Normalization Engine

-Different sources are converted into a common civic representation.
+Different civic feeds are converted into a common representation:

-The common schema contains:

 zone
 timestamp